 I believe the reason why I did not work Monday 14th of July is that it was good for me to spend some time being of service to a Swedish couple in their 50´s when they got married in the Norwegian church in San Pedro.
 I used their small digital camera and took pictures of them during the short wedding.
 It was good to just be present.

 As I got back into the car I noticed a new voice mail.
 This time it was from Chad at Central Casting.
-A month ago I had left two varied look headshots (can be pictures focused on showing the face) in the tray by the reception, and it seems like that was a very good thing to do as Chad used them.
+A month ago I had left two varied look headshots (these were pictures focused on showing the face) in the tray by the reception, and it seems like that was a very good thing to do as Chad used them.
 The message said that he had submitted my pictures to the Director for the movie 21 Grams and the director had really liked my pictures and wanted to use me as a photo double for Sean Penn.
 I called Central Casting and asked for Chad, and he was very relieved that I told him yes that I could work tomorrow.
 He also asked me if I was comfortable holding a gun, which I replied yes.
-I told him that I guess I would have to shave for tomorrow, as I had been on vacation for two weeks, and he said that he thought that Sean Pen was scruffy looking, but he would send me an e-mail with two pictures of Sean Pen so that I would get an idea of what he looks like.
+I told him that I guess I would have to shave for tomorrow, as I had been on vacation for two weeks, and he said that he thought that Sean Penn was scruffy looking, but he would send me an e-mail with two pictures of Sean Penn so that I would get an idea of what he looks like.
 Chad asked me “you have not cut your hair have you?,” no, “that looks the same” I said.

 Rocky Mountain Picture Company

-I got up with more than enough time to make it to Rocky Mountain Motion Picture Company in Hollywood where the insert scene for 21 Grams (I found out over the internet that the title comes from the amount of weight the body loses when it dies) was going to take place.
+I woke up early with more than enough time to make it to Rocky Mountain Motion Picture Company in Hollywood where the insert scene for 21 Grams (I found out over the internet that the title comes from the amount of weight the body loses when it dies) was going to take place.
 I wore my new white T-shirt that I had bought at Ross cloths the night before, and the thick black leather shoes that could perhaps double as work boots.
 The evening before I had shaved off my three week beard to leave just a two day scrub, just in case they wanted the scruffy look.
 So I brought along my shaver just in case they wanted me clean shaven.

 I got there at 8.15, 45 minutes before my call time.
-I like to at least be on set 30 minutes to be sure that I have more than enough time for traffic or anything else that might make me late.
+I like to at least be on set 30 minutes before my call time to be sure that I have more than enough time for traffic or anything else that might make me late.
 One thing I always do if I am not totally clear with where I am to go is to look it up at mapquest.com, and many times if it is not too far away I also drive to the location ahead of time.
 I had dropped by Citrus avenue in Hollywood the evening before and found Rocky Mountain Picture Company, so I knew where it was so that I could easily find it the following day.

 I parked in the small 20 car parking lot next to the picture company and walked inside with two of the crew members who had arrived at the same time.
 Inside I followed the two guys into a room further in where a few others who I believe works for the picture company were setting up a camera for a insert shot to be done later in the day of a full coffee mug standing on a fake kitchen counter top.
 I stood around for a while meeting additional crew members as they showed up, trying to remember their names as they told them to me.